fishcus/KAP-manual/en/appendix/faq.en.md

 **Q: How to load data from traditional relational databases?**

-A: Use tools, like Apache Sqoop, to import data from RDBMS to Hive first.
+A: Since Kyligence Enterprise v3.0, using RDBMS as data source is supported.
+For more details, please refer to [Import Data from RDBMS](../datasource/rdbms_datasource/README.md).

 **Q: Does this product support snowflake model?**